 Key Stages 1 and 2

 The core subjects of English and Maths are given a high priority at Burgh by Sands School but in addition to English and Maths, children are taught to develop their skills, understanding and creativity in Science, Computing, History, Geography, Design and Technology, Music, Art, Physical Education and Religious Education (planned according to the Agreed Syllabus).
 Also a Modern Foreign Language is taught from Year 3 upwards.
-Currently French is taught in Years 3 & 4 and Spanish is taught in Years 5 & 6.
-All children in Years 3-6 have the opportunity to learn a musical instrument.
+Currently Spanish is taught in Years 3 & 4 and French is taught in Years 5 & 6.
 PSHE also forms an integral part of our curriculum.
 This helps to give pupils the knowledge, skills and understanding they need to lead confident, healthy independent lives and therefore helping them to become responsible citizens whilst promoting British Values.
+Within Key Stage 1 phonics is taught using the Letters and Sounds scheme of work but this is supplemented with the Jolly phonics scheme of work.
+Reading books are levelled according to Book Bands.

 Homework is used to extend school learning and also encourages children to develop the confidence and self-discipline needed to study on their own.
 It also gives Parents the opportunity to work with their children and share learning experiences.